 Statistics on local population and housing have been collected since Strathfield Council was incorporated in 1885.
-In fact, the Municipalities Act of 1867 required a minimum population to establish a local government authority (Council).
+The Municipalities Act of 1867 required a minimum population to establish a local government authority (Council).

 Prior to 1901, population counts were taken by the State (or Colonial) Government of NSW.
 The following historic populations were reported on the 1891 Census:

 Jones in ‘Oasis in the West’ (1985: p118) provides a summary of Strathfield’s population in 1891 with comparisons to the results of the 1981 Census:

 “The 1891 Census affirms that Strathfield was an exciting young area in its golden age.
 Seventeen per cent of the total population of 1820 were five years or under, the same as the average for the metropolis.
 In 1981, only 7 per cent of the Strathfield population was aged five or under.
 Many families apparently moved to Strathfield for more space for their growing families.
 The birthrate averaged about six children per family and declined only around the turn of the century.
 A very high 41 per cent of the Strathfield population in 1891 were eighteen years or under, far higher than the 32 per cent of 1981.
 Another 26 per cent in 1891 were aged between nineteen and thirty, making a total of 67 per cent of the population aged thirty or under.
 There were few aged in 1891 in Strathfield: 7 per cent were fifty-five and over and 3 per cent sixty-five and over.
 If we take the current pension age of sixty for women and sixty-five for men, there were only fifty-one women aged sixty or over in 1891, or 5.1 per cent of the female population, compared with 23.1 per cent in 1981.
 The twenty-three men of pension age in 1891 comprised only 2.8 per cent of the population, compared with 11.7 per cent in 1981.”